guusbosman/tulipbroker-ui/README.md

 # 🌷 TulipBroker UI

-**TulipBroker UI** is the front-end of the PaperBroker / TulipBroker system — a simulated stock trading and resiliency-testing environment.
+**TulipBroker UI** is the front-end of the TulipBroker system — a simulated stock trading and resiliency-testing environment.
 It’s a lightweight **React + Vite** web application designed for modern, low-latency deployment on **AWS S3 + CloudFront**.

 ---